qwd/dev-site/content/en/docs/configuration/project-and-key.md

 ### Delete Project

-> <strong>Warning:</strong> The deletion action is irrevocable, the Project and all credentials in this Project will be permanently deleted, and you can no longer use this Project and credentials for API authentication.
+> **Warning:** The deletion action is irrevocable, the Project and all credentials in this Project will be permanently deleted, and you can no longer use this Project and credentials for API authentication.
 {.bqdanger}
 1. Click the project name you wish to delete.
 2. Click the “Delete” button at the bottom of the page.